 The underlying tools and technology used in the development and operation of this site can be divided into several categories:

 Digitization of the collection: The database content on this site came from numerous sources and was digitized by different organizations, therefore a number of techniques and tools were used for scanning.
-Please see this reference document.
+Please see digitizing the collection.

 Creation of metadata (descriptions of database elements): The University of Washington Libraries using a graphic data dictionary, which they developed for this project, created metadata for the database objects.
-Detailed information about this process and a link to the actual data dictionary are available in this reference document.
+Detailed information about this process and a link to the actual data dictionary are available in this intellectual access document.